appanp/supply-chain-fundas/supply_chain_terminology.md

 - [x] Complete the terms identified with a TODO.
 - [ ] Add the other terms if they are missing from [ASCM dictionary](https://www.ascm.org/learning-development/certifications-credentials/dictionary/), warehouse/reailing related term in [Gartner glossary](https://www.gartner.com/en/information-technology/glossary), [Softeon glossary](https://www.softeon.com/glossary/) and [IBM WMS Glossary](https://www.ibm.com/docs/en/warehouse-management/9.5.0?topic=glossary)
-    * One more list of terms or glossary on [3PL logistics](https://www.speedcommerce.com/3pl-glossary/)
+  - One more list of terms or glossary on [3PL logistics](https://www.speedcommerce.com/3pl-glossary/)
-    * Since the ASCM dictionary include the whole of supply chain, it is not considered - some definitions are copied from that reference.
+  - Since the ASCM dictionary include the whole of supply chain, it is not considered - some definitions are copied from that reference.

 ### Terminology

+**3PL Logistics Provider**: A 3PL (third-party logistics) provider offers outsourced logistics services, which encompass anything that involves management of one or more facets of procurement and fulfillment activities.
+In business, 3PL has a broad meaning that applies to any service contract that involves storing or shipping items.
+A 3PL service may be a single provider, such as transportation or warehouse storage, or it can be a systemwide bundle of services capable of handling supply chain management.
+For more info, refer to [this link](https://www.techtarget.com/searcherp/definition/3PL-third-party-logistics)

 **Advanced Cartonization**: Cartonization is the process of finding the best way to package items for shipping.
 By evaluating the size, shape and weight of each item, cartonization can speed up order delivery and increase profitability.
 Imagine a warehouse, pickers are on the floor going from location to location picking one or two orders into totes.
 When complete they walk to a pack station and drop off the materials to be packed and ship.
 Rinse and repeat.
 This strategy requires a lot of labor and can lead to unacceptable error rates.
 There is also a good chance the company is losing money in shipping by not taking advantage of the dimensional (DIM) weight protocols.
 Using advanced cartonization (also called pick to box) in a warehouse can take the guesswork out of the DIM weight rules before a single item is picked.
 For more info, refer to [this link](https://hy-tek.com/resources/advanced-cartonization/).

 Advantages of advanced cartonization are:

 - System-directed box selection
 - 100% vendor and carrier-compliant labeling
 - Reduces shipping costs